cubicibo/SUPer/doc/codec.md

 ### Decoder timing
 The decoder times its operations on the MPEG-TS 90 kHz clock.
 A single decoding or composition operation, in MPEG-TS 90 kHz ticks, is the ratio between the number of pixels times the said clock, to the respective rate (Rd or Rc).
 Any fractional remainder is rounded up.
 As the decoder and composition controller are independent, their operation are parallelized.
 The total decoding and overlaying time, whenever dealing with two windows, is thereby not always the sum of all durations.

+#### MPEG-TS Memo
+The HDMV PGS decoder consumes PES (Packetized Elementary Streams) packets based on the timestamps carried in the PES header.
+Each segment type (PCS, WDS, PDS, ODS, END) burden the decoder with a task.
+The decoding of that task may burden the decoder: the DTS of the new segment shall be larger than some amount.
+Other segments may merely register an action that shall be triggered at their specified PTS.

+##### PTS
+The Presentation Timestamp is not monotonic in a HDMV PG stream, as each segment's PTS carries a different meaning.
+The PTS timeline of a given segment type is guaranteed to be monotonic nonetheless.

+- PCS: gives the presentation timestamp of a change in the display.
+- WDS: gives the deadline at which the decoder must start to compose the graphics plane.
+- PDS: indicates when a palette shall be stored in the decoder.
+- ODS: indicates the time when an object is ready to be accessed in the object buffer.
+- END: merely signals the availability of the decoder.

+##### DTS
+The Decoding Timestamp is strictly monotonic in a HDMV PG stream, much like
+- PCS, WDS: gives the time at which a display set starts to enter the decoder.
+- ODS: gives the timestamp at which decoding may start.
+- PDS, END: N/A, instantaneously decoded.

+#### General principle

 For every incoming display set, the decoder must first clear the display area.
 This depends on its current state, and the flags in the said display set.
 The duration to clear the display is denoted $W_d$, and defined as follow:

 $$